Mansour: A Democrat Win in Georgia Could Make Kamala Harris One of the Most Powerful People in the World

 But I thought Joe Biden positioned himself as the moderate in the Democratic primary?
 Didn’t he win the primary by defeating the socialists in his party?
 Yes, but the only way Biden will be able to govern as a moderate is if Mitch McConnell keeps control of the Senate.
 He will not be able to fend off the radicals in his party unless he is forced to tell the Squad, “Sorry, I can’t do that because Mitch won’t let me.”

 Don’t take my word for it.
-Listen to Bernie Sanders who has been telling everyone that winning the Georgia runoffs will make it possible to push Biden into becoming the “most progressive” president in our lifetime.
+Listen to Bernie Sanders who has been saying that winning the Georgia runoffs will make it possible to pursue an agenda that will make Biden the “most progressive” president in our lifetime.
 He told MSNBC’s Ali Velshi that the Democrats are “working as hard as we can to make sure that the two Democratic candidates win in Georgia” because “those two elections will clearly have a profound impact on everybody in our country.”

 But don’t worry, says the New York Times.
 The Times assures us that “[e]ven if the Democrats win the two Georgia Senate seats, progressives will still face significant barriers to passing their policies” because it’s “unlikely that all 50 Democratic senators” would back all these left-wing policies that Bernie is dreaming of.